 In a controlled transaction, the seller often sells the home at a bargain price or even gives the home to a family member.

-When you’re giving your home to a family member or selling it to them for less than fair market value, you need to file a gift tax return if the gift amount exceeds the federal exemption.
-The annual gift tax exclusion in 2022 is $16,000 per individual and $32,000 for a married couple filing a joint return.
+When you’re giving or selling your home to a family member for less than fair market value, you need to file a gift tax return if the gift amount exceeds the federal exemption.
+The annual gift tax exclusion in 2024 is $18,000 per individual and $36,000 for a married couple filing a joint return.

 What’s unusual about gift taxes is they aren’t paid in the year they are filed.
-Instead, they’re deducted from the seller’s lifetime estate tax exemption — which is $12.06 million in 2022 — affecting how much estate tax they pay when they die.
+Instead, they’re deducted from the giver’s lifetime estate tax exemption — which is $13.61 million in 2024 — affecting how much estate tax they may have to pay when they die.
+Any amount you give that exceeds the exclusion counts toward the lifetime exemption.

 “No one actually pays gift tax,” Brummond says.
 “Instead, the gifts they give away during their lifetime reduce their estate tax exemption.”